Emails and spam filters

 DMARC: Emails with the domain yve-tool.de are set so that the DMARC check is positive.
 If you have your own sender address, you must also set up the MAIL FROM (see above) with SPF and DKIM record.

 Graylisting: some receiving e-mail servers reject the e-mail with a temporary error message on the first attempt at delivery, but then accept this after a further attempt.
-This means that spammers are rejected because they often do not attempt to deliver again. yve tries to deliver an e-mail every 15-60 minuts for 2 hours if a temporary error message appears.
+This means that spammers are rejected because they often do not attempt to deliver again. yve tries to deliver an e-mail starting 5 increasing to 180 minuts for 12 hours if a temporary error message appears.
 After that, it will be considered undeliverable and you will receive a bounce message.

 If you have created your own sender address, you must make the entries for SPF, DKIM, etc. yourself in your domain (see above, email sender).